How to roll a die?

 Your first instinct might be to answer with, “6!” – but that’s just the highest number on one face of a standard 6-sided die.

 In fact, there are 21 dots altogether on a 6-sided die, but they are not arranged randomly.
 On opposite faces, the numbers add up to one more than the maximum roll.
 So on a 6 sided die, opposite sides add up to 7.
+Did you think that would be the result of the question, how many dots are on a die?

 The opposing faces are 6 and 1, 2 and 5, and 3 and 4.
 This is to help prevent any high or low bias on a dice that is imperfectly made – whether it has any impact on the numbers you actually roll is debatable.